 Our aim is to reduce waiting times for those in need of a kidney transplant by ensuring timely access and equity of access to pre-emptive live donor kidney transplantation.

-Living kidney donation can lead to better outcomes for patients and one donor can trigger a ‘chain’ of transplants through the UK Living Kidney Sharing Scheme, meaning up to three people can receive a transplant as part of one person’s gift.
+Living kidney donation can lead to better outcomes for patients and we want to encourage those who need a kidney transplant to consider and explore options for a living donor transplant as their first transplant.
+One donor can trigger a ‘chain’ of transplants through the UK Living Kidney Sharing Scheme, meaning up to three people can receive a transplant as part of one person’s gift.

 The policy on reimbursement of living donor expenses sets out information for healthcare professionals in Scotland about the principles and processes that underpin payment of expenses to living donors.

 A Living Kidney Donation and Transplantation Information Pack has been developed to provide healthcare professionals with a detailed overview of the process in Scotland.

 Scottish Donation and Transplant Group

 We formed the Scottish Donation and Transplant Group (SDTG) in 2001 to provide a regular forum for representatives of the donation and transplant communities in Scotland.

 In March 2021, we published an updated agreement between the Crown Office and Procurator Fiscal Service and the Scottish Donation and Transplant Group in regard to organ and tissue donation.

 We worked with clinicians, nurses, midwives, charities, family members and other stakeholders to provide the following guidance on how to enable donation in cases where a baby or child has sadly died or is expected to die: